Camil Schertz

-Camil Schertz or Camil Scherz (also known as Kamill Fuszek; 6 February 1921 – 1983) was a Romanian professional footballer and manager of Jewish ethnicity.
+Camil Schertz or Camil Scherz (also known as Kamill Fuszek; 6 February 1921 – 1983) was a Romanian professional footballer and manager.
 As a footballer, Schertz played for Club Atletic Oradea, Csepel and ITA Arad, among others, also winning the 1948 Romanian title with ITA Arad.
 After retirement, Schertz was the manager of Club Atletic Oradea (named at that time as Progresul Oradea), club with which won the 1956 Cupa României.